 How would you describe your customer service skills?

-Answer: My customer service skills come from a place of having active-listening skills and communication skills and being able to listen to customers and then respond.
-I want to truly hear to the other person when they speak, not simply anticipate an answer.
+Answer: My customer service skills come from a place of having active-listening skills.
+And communication skills.
+And being able to listen to customers, then respond.
+I want to truly hear the other person when they speak, not simply anticipate an answer.

 How would you introduce yourself to new team members and crew members?